wolverinexc/docker-nordvpn-mesh/README.md

   - Note, this is not the same as the [DNS environment variable](#env-dns)

+MESHNET
+# Info/Scripts for Meshnet from https://github.com/MattsTechInfo/Meshnet

+#### Meshnet Permissions
+In this version of NordVPN, permissions must be configured directly on the client.
+NordVPN currently ALLOWS all peers connected to Meshnet by default for Fileshare and Remote access services and DENIES Routing and Local network services.
+Configuring peer permissions through the NordVPN account website is still in development and not currently available.

+This container will run DENY configuration first, followed by ALLOW.
+ALLOW will overwrite the DENY!
+Entering a peer in both DENY and ALLOW will first DENY the peer and then overwrite it with an ALLOW.
+                                                                                                                                                                                 Peers must be entered with their FQDN/Name assigned by Meshnet, comma separated, example: `peer-atlas.nord,peer-fuji.nord`

+- `NORDVPN_DENY_PEER_ROUTING` - Block peers from using this node as a router.
+- `NORDVPN_DENY_PEER_LOCAL` - Block peers from accessing the local network of this node.
+- `NORDVPN_DENY_PEER_FILESHARE` - Block peers from sharing files with this node.
+- `NORDVPN_DENY_PEER_REMOTE` - Block peers from remote access to this node.

+- `NORDVPN_ALLOW_PEER_ROUTING` - Allow peers to use this node as a router.
+- `NORDVPN_ALLOW_PEER_LOCAL` - Allow peers to access the local network of this node (ROUTING permissions required!).
+- `NORDVPN_ALLOW_PEER_FILESHARE` - Allow peers to  sharing files with this node.
+- `NORDVPN_ALLOW_PEER_REMOTE` = Allow peers to use remote access on this node.

 ## Environment Variables

 Generally, the default settings will provide a great experience, however, several environment variables are available to provide flexibility: